an essay by Ken Wear, posted Sept. 2000

 their ability.

 advance or retain a student.
-It is obviously educationally destructive to advance an
+It is educationally destructive to advance an

 unprepared student.
 It should be equally obvious that down-grading the level of challenge